 Cost of transport in Switzerland

-Switzerland's extensive and efficient public transport system is, unfortunately, rather expensive too.
-Expats who live in an urban centre and plan on commuting regularly should consider purchasing multi-ride passes.
+Switzerland’s extensive and efficient public transport system is, unfortunately, rather expensive too.
+Expats living in an urban centre and commuting regularly should consider purchasing multi-ride passes.

 Owning a car in Switzerland is pricier owing to supplementary fees.
 Many who can go without a car do.
-In addition to the cost of importing, buying or leasing a vehicle, expats must pay for monthly insurance, canton tax, a parking permit, a highway sticker and petrol.
+In addition to the cost of importing, buying or leasing a vehicle, you’ll need to pay for monthly insurance, canton tax, a parking permit, a highway sticker and petrol.

 Cost of education in Switzerland